 The island lies about 6 miles south-east of the main island of Curaçao.
 Though just off the coast of Venezuela, both belong to the Kingdom of the Netherlands.

 Klein Curaçao is a coral island – there is no drinking water.
-Phosphate mining lowered the level of the island and contributed to desertification, leading to its abandonment.
+Phosphate mining lowered the elevation of the island and contributed to desertification, leading to its abandonment.

 At its center remains an old lighthouse.
 There are ruins of fishermen’s huts and other buildings, as well as shipwrecks on its western side.